eurolinux-enterprise-linux-sources/mysql-connector-java/src/docs/README.txt

        respect time zone conversions in escape-processed string literals (for example, "{ts ...}" and "{t ...}").

-     * Don't allow .setAutoCommit(true), or .commit() or .rollback() on an XA-managed connection as per the JDBC specification.
+     * Do not permit .setAutoCommit(true), or .commit() or .rollback() on an XA-managed connection as per the JDBC specification.

      * XADataSource implemented (ported from 3.2 branch which won't be released as a product).
 Use